 Financial independence, early retirement, or retirement at any age may seem like impossible goals.
 But like other goals, the best way to ensure you are on the right track is to put together a plan, and then periodically check your progress and correct course as needed.

-In what follows, I lay out the basics of what you need to know to put together your own Financial Independence Dough (FIDough) plan so you can eventually declare FIndependence!
-Unfortunately, most of the traditional advice is flat wrong.
-You often hear that you should (1) save some percentage of your income (typically 10-15%), and (2) assume that after you stop earning money from your primary job, you will live on something less than your current income.
+In what follows, we at FIDough Hub lay out the basics of what you need to know to put together your own Financial Independence Dough (FIDough) plan so you can eventually declare FIndependence!

-Your FIDough Income Number is the annual amount of income you would like your FIDough (or “nest egg”) to generate.
-This number should obviously be enough (when combined with other sources of income) to cover your expected expenses.
-So tracking your expenses over time becomes important.
-As explained, here there are many great tools to do this and my favorite is Personal Capital.
-But this “income” number must do more than merely cover your usual expenses.
+Recognize that this retirement “spending” number must also do more than merely cover your usual expenses.
 It must include enough to permit you to “save” for those infrequent big ticket items like cars, new home roofs, etc. You may also want to include a budget amount for travel that is higher than what you currently spend.
-For these reasons, figuring out your “expenses” in retirement is often more complicated than many think.
+It should probably include some “cushion” for unexpected contingencies.
+For these reasons, figuring out your “expenses” in retirement is often more complicated than many think, but vital to developing a realistic FIRE plan.

-Once you have figured out your FIDough Income Number (which you can think of as expenses plus), you can get a rough (or is it ruff) idea of the amount you need to save to retire.
+Once you have figured out your FIDough Income Number, you can get a rough (or is it ruff) idea of the amount you need to save in order to retire.
 In particular, to determine your Catching FIDough Number, a good place to start is by multiplying your FIDough Income Number by twenty five (or thirty).
-This is known as the “25 times” rule of thumb.
+This is known as the “25 times” rule of thumb and is derived from the well-known 4% rule.

 This number, which is the official minimum you need to declare financial independence.
 This figure, however, is in today’s dollars.
 Accordingly, it must be inflation adjusted into the future based on the number of years remaining before you want to officially become financially independent.